Class of 2025

 On behalf of the entire Co-op Academies Trust, I extend heartfelt congratulations to our ‘Class of 2025’.

-Dear Year 13,
+Dear Year 11 and Year 13,

 Your strong results are a reflection of your perseverance and resilience.
 We, along with your families and friends, applaud the dedication you have shown to reach this milestone.